If you search the term “brand,” you will find lots of different answers. In the broadest sense, your “brand” is your company’s identity.

 Your Visual Brand

-One of the most common points of confusion is a belief that a company’s logo and visual symbols are their brand.
+One of the most common points of confusion is a belief that a company’s logo and visual symbols are their brands.
+Wrong.
 In fact, these are only the symbols of a brand.

-When people come to know your company by its brand symbols alone, you have built a successful brand.
+But, when people get to the point where they know your company by its symbols alone, you have built a successful brand.
 Think McDonald’s golden arches, the distinctive Coca Cola lettering, or the Nike swish.

 That high level of visual brand recognition is a form of equity.